 What are the loan fees?

-The Federal Direct PLUS Loans have a 4.204% origination fee assessed against the amount borrowed.
-This fee amount is deducted from the loan proceeds before it is released to the school for disbursement onto the student's account.
+The Federal Direct PLUS Loans have a 4.292% origination fee assessed against the amount borrowed if its first disbursement occurs before October 1, 2015.
+Loans first disbursed on or after October 1, 2015, but before October 1, 2016 have an origination fee of 4.272%.
+This fee amount is deducted from the loan proceeds before it is released to the school for disbursement onto the student’s account.

 Who is eligible?